rucio/documentation/docs/operator/k8s_guide.md

 - `HELM_RELEASE` is the name of the helm release that is being used.
 - `RAW_SECRETS_SERVERS` is the path in which the files that will be used as secrets are stored
 - `CONTROLLER_NS` is the namespace assigned to the secrets manager.
-- `CONTROLLER_NAME` is the name of to the secrets manager controller.
+- `CONTROLLER_NAME` is the name of the secrets manager controller.
-- `CONTROLLER_NAME` is the name of to the secrets manager controller.
+- `CONTROLLER_NAME` is the name of the secrets manager controller.
 - `RUCIO_NS` is the namespace related to Rucio (in the COMPASS case, it is called `rucio`).
 - `SECRETS_STORE` path to which the files containing the encrypted secrets will be stored.
 These files will be used by flux.

 `kubectl create secret generic` Creates a secret from the specific file that needs to be transposed to a secret.

 Then `kubeseal` perform the encryption and the encoding, saving the secret to a file stored in `SECRETS_STORE`.
 Finally, `kubectl apply` applies the secret to the cluster.
-Please notice that is eventually also achieved via flux, by pushing the secret file to the repository.
+Please notice that this is eventually also achieved via flux, by pushing the secret file to the repository.

 :::tip[Secret tip]
 IF `kubeseal` returns an error, it's probably because it's not installed: